atoy101/intro-to-embeddedsystems/C1M2/README.md

 #######################

-This project is a simple application that can perform statistical analytics on a dataset.
+This project is a makefile for host linux machine and MSP432